3 Days Playing Mermaids in Mallorca

 An inviting spread of cheese, charcuterie, and empty wine glasses set up for a wine tasting session in a rustic Mallorca setting.

-The intimate nature of this small-group experience meant we got to know all of the other wine-lovers present while chatting about the island, and with our bellies warmed with wine we decided to all keep the night going on a quick bar crawl!
+The intimate nature of this small-group experience meant we got to know the other wine-lovers present while chatting about the island, and with our bellies warmed with wine we all decided to keep the night going with a quick bar crawl!

 Drinks — Arlequin and Guirigall